WSU-kduncan/cicd-3120-mhayslett16/README.md

 Configure GitHub Workflow:
 - To configure GitHub Workflow, I mainly followed the walkthrough provided during a few of the class recordings.
 Looking at the project-p2.yml file created in the /.github/workflows folder, I mostly used the same content and syntax as used in the example.
 However, the DOCKER_REPO is set to my dockerhub repo's name, and the username and password are connected to the secrets on my personal github account.
 - Side note: This part of the project gave me a lot of issues and I am stubborn, so I continued to change bit by bit until I got the repo pushed to my dockerhub.
 I kept getting an error with buildx and failing to compute a cache key.
 I ended up just copying the contents of the website and Dockerfile created in Part 1 out of the websites folder and onto the main repo folder.
 I'm sure there was an easier way to fix the issue, but I'm just glad I got to see the checkmark after 15 attempts at it.
 Is it right?
 Honestly, I don't know.
 Rant over.

+# Part 3: Deployment

+## Documentation

+Container Restart Script:
+-

+Webhook Task Definition File:
+-

+Setting up a webhook on the server:
+-
+-

+Setting up a notifier in GitHub or DockerHub
+-

+# Part 4: Diagramming

+## Documentation